charmoniumQ/PROBE/docs/benchmark_suite/README.md

 ## Motivation

 Lack of reproducibility in computational experiments undermines the long-term credibility of science and hinders the day-to-day work of researchers.
-Empirical studies [@trisovicLargescaleStudyResearch2022; @graysonAutomaticReproductionWorkflows2023; @collbergRepeatabilityComputerSystems2016; @zhaoWhyWorkflowsBreak2012] show that reproducibility is rarely achieved in practice, probably due to its difficulty under the short time constraints that scientists have for new publications.
-[DSK: also due to a lack of incentives for achieving it, at least in comparison to other things that could be done with the same effort.]
+Empirical studies [@trisovicLargescaleStudyResearch2022; @graysonAutomaticReproductionWorkflows2023; @collbergRepeatabilityComputerSystems2016; @zhaoWhyWorkflowsBreak2012] show that reproducibility is rarely achieved in practice, probably due to its difficulty under the short time constraints that scientists have for new publications.^[DSK: also due to a lack of incentives for achieving it, at least in comparison to other things that could be done with the same effort.]
 Rather than exhorting researchers to spend more of their short time-budget on reproducibility, it may be more effective to make reproducibility easier to achieve with the same amount of effort.

 Provenance data improves manual reproducibility, because users have a record of the inputs, outputs, and processes used to create a computational artifact.